PurpleSpy/ImageColorChannelSplitter/README.md

 ChannelSplit 1.0.0.0

-Useage (-options) (hexcode) (negative) arg1-argx
+ChannelSplit (options) (command modifers) arg1-argx

+[program options]

 Args may be individual image, files, argument files,directories or web url, zipfiles if chosen or individual files will be placed in the same folder as original image

-Images that were downloaded from url and clipboard images will be saved to thisapp\imgdownloads

---- OPTIONS ---

--a Copies Alpha Channel

--A Creates a color overlay in the color chosen

--c Copies cyan Channel

--m Copies magenta Channel

--y Copies yellow Channel

--k Copies black Channel

--r Copies redblack Channel

--R Copies redwhite Channel

--g Copies greenblack Channel

--G Copies greenwhite Channel

--b Copies blueblack Channel

--B Copies bluewhite Channel

--u Copies hue Channel

--t Copies brightness Channel

--T Copies saturation Channel

--e Copies grayscale Channel

--f copy files rather than zip them up

--L Colorizes an image with a color hexcode, only images after hexcode will be colorized, works best with darker colors light ones produce white pictures, place hexcode in arguments optional keyword "negative" may be used, int that case subtracts that color from image

--F Shifts image color with a color filter , place hexcode in arguments, darker hexcodes work better light hexcodes produce white pictures, optional keyword "negative" may be used, in that case subtracts that color from image

--i invert image color

--o on downloaded images, copys only downloaded original

--C use image stored in clipboard

--S takes a sample of image with threshold 0-255, add to the program arguments, first will set min thresh and second will set to max thresh

--G takes a sample of image with threshold 0-255, same as threshold except does it in color, determines by pixel brightness

--n uses edge detection and makes a bad fax or pencil drawing

--M Uses a color matrix, much faster to split the rgbblack channels and grayscale, no alpha channels versions available this way

--x adjusts exposeure 0-100% or -0-100% ,0 is middle and no adjustment , add percentage to arguments

-Misc ----

-EX:threshold example -S 100 250 image.jpg

-EX: ChannelSplit -AcR image.jpg "C:\imgdir" ....

-Argument files are just a list of files in a text file, so it would be file,url,or directory then \n, no options any be specifed in argument file

-Ex: how to make argument file

-Ex: open new text then fill it with one arg per line, no options

-Ex: image.jpg\n

-Ex: dir\n

-Ex: imageurl\n

-save text file as .arg and then load in program
+Images that were downloaded from url and clipboard images will be saved to thisapplocation\imgdownloads

+-C Uses Image From clipboad

+-M Uses a color matrix to do grayscale and rgb split, faster than other method

+-a Copies the alpha channel as a grayscale image

+-A Copies the alpha channel in the color of your choice as an image with transparency

+-c Grabs the Cyan color channel for black or white backgrounds

+-m Grabs the Magenta color channel for black or white backgrounds

+-y Grabs the Yellow color channel for black or white backgrounds

+-k Grabs the Yellow color channel for black or white backgrounds

+-r Grabs the Red color channel for black or white backgrounds

+-g Grabs the Green color channel for black or white backgrounds

+-b Grabs the Blue color channel for black or white backgrounds

+-u Grabs the hue of image

+-t Grabs the brightness of image

+-T Grabs the saturation of image

+-e Makes a grayscale version of the image

+-o For web or clipboard images, only downloads original image and nothing more

+-f Instead of making a zipfile of all the channel images, copies them to the directory of original image instead

+-L Takes a grayscale version the image and then applies a color filter to color the image, takes color aa a hexcode as argument

+-F Takes the image and applies a color filter over it, takes color aa a hexcode as argument

+-z Selects a random color to be used with colorize and colorshift

+-i Inverts the image colors

+-S Takes a measurement of image brightness per pixel with a min and max threshold, writes a grayscale image between threshold, can take two arguments from 0-255

+-n Draws a outline of image, threshold for brightness and pixel sample size must be set, because of how long it takes this option must be specifed alone

+-G Same as threshold except does it in color, looks like a bad photoshop cutout

+-x Adjusts the exposure of a picture from 100%-0%-100% with 0% being no change, takes one argument in percent

+-h or -? or /h or /? shows this help page

+[command modifiers]

+command modifiers are how you specify settings for the filters they are just added to arguments

+b+/-100-0% sets the exposure brightness "EX: b50%"

+rx X is how many pixels is your sample size in outline draw, larger sample size and lower threshold results in smoother image but slow processs time "EX:  r50", at 200 and above limited to one image and images can take 5mins or more to create

+t100-0% sets threshold tolerance for line draw, optimal is about 2%

+c+/-#hexcode sets the hexcode used for colorize function, may be positive or negative "EX: c#AD321A" OR "EX: c-#cdcdcd"

+C+/-#hexcode sets the hexcode used for colorshift function, may be positive or negative "EX: C#AD321A" OR "EX: C-#cdcdcd"

+[argument files]

+Argument files are just a list of files in a text file, so it would be file,url,or directory then return one per line, no options or command modifiers can be specified argument file

+....how to make argument file...

+open new text then fill it with one arg per line, no options then save as with the extention arg

+[useage example]

+EX: ChannelSplit -AcR image.jpg "C:\imgdir" ...."